miguelgondu/finding_game_levels_paper/readme.md

 1. Run `to_run.sh` for the MAP-Elites prior creation.
 Then create a new folder `./zelda_experiment/generations` and put the final generations of all agents.
 2. After that, you should be able to run `to_run_itae.sh`.

-## Citing the paper

-Feel free to cite the paper